krishsub/vmscalesets/README.md

 The workflow relies on [Deploy-Application.ps1](./automation/Deploy-Application.ps1) to do the heavy lifting.
 Comments in this file should explain the blue/green deployment model with two VMSS.

+## How it works

+With a workload deployed on VMSS fronted by a load balancer or application gateway, when a scale-in event (manual, auto-scale, etc.) happens, the VM is deleted.
+The load-balancer or application gateway will reconfigure the backend pool but since there is no connection draining, there will be requests to the workload that fail as the backend VM was deleted.

+In order to prevent this scenario, we need to connection drain gracefully.
+In essence:
+- Delay the deletion of the VM instance for some minutes (5-15 minutes)
+- In this period, each VM in VMSS can query the Terminate Notificate endpoint and IMDS endpoint to see if there is a Terminate event meant for itself.
+- There is no need to poll this endpoint manually -- since the load balancer or application gteway will be configured with a health probe that pings an application endpoint every x seconds, simply piggyback off this.
+So in the health probe implementation in your workload, simply check for the terminate event for yourself.
+If there is, send a non-200 code back to the load balancer health probe.
+- The load balancer health probes will see an unhealthy response coming from the application.
+After the configured number of consequentive failures, it will mark the (VM) instance as unhealthy and stop forwarding traffic to it.
+- This is the drain implementation.
+Within the VM instance, keep sending unhealthy responses and approve the Terminate event (if required) after a safe period (safe period = load balancer configuration for `n` retries at `m` second intervals).

+The [main.bicep](./automation/main.bicep) has a `terminateNotificationProfile` for the blue/green VMSS.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a